Enjoy FREE shipping anywhere within the US!

 Class 3Motor assists only while pedalingMore than 20 mph but less than 28 mph

-If your machine does not fit that definition—for example, it is gas-powered, does not have fully operable pedals, exceeds the wattage cap, or exceeds the assisted-speed cap—do not assume the Texas e-bike rules apply.
+Important: If your machine does not fit the Texas electric-bicycle definition—for example, it is gas-powered, does not have fully operable pedals, exceeds the wattage cap, or exceeds the assisted-speed cap—do not assume Chapter 664 e-bike rules apply.
+Texas may treat the vehicle under moped, motorcycle, motor vehicle, off-highway, or local rules depending on its design and use.

 Texas motorized bicycle laws for common situations